-A Troubling Viral Infection
+A Sometimes Troubling Viral Infection

 Zika Virus Disease

 The Zika virus is not new.
 It was discovered in 1947 in rhesus monkeys in Uganda.
 The virus is named after the Zika Forest in that country.
-It was found in humans in 1952, but for a long time was not common.
+It was found in humans in 1952 but for a long time was not common.
 The first episode that could be called an outbreak took place in 2007.
 In 2014, the first evidence of viral transmission from mother to fetus was discovered.
 Its significance wasn't appreciated at the time.

 In recent times, the virus has spread rapidly and has attracted the attention of health authorities.
 Research suggests that a genetic change that is helpful during infection has spread through the viral population.
-This change has made the virus more successful in its attack on humans.

 Possible Symptoms and Treatment